-The ASI CoC Standard sets out the Management Systems required to confirm eligible Input of CoC Material (ASI Bauxite, ASI Alumina and ASI Aluminium) and Eligible Scrap.
-Non-CoC Material (including Recycled Scrap Material that is not Eligible Scrap) is material that does not meet the requirements of the CoC Standard.
+The ASI CoC Standard sets out the Management Systems required to confirm eligible Inputs of CoC Material (ASI Bauxite, ASI Alumina and ASI Aluminium) and Eligible Scrap.
+Non-CoC Material (including Recycled Scrap Material that is not Eligible Scrap) is material that does not meet the requirements of Section 3, 4, 5, and 6 of the CoC Standard, therefore is subject to Due Diligence as described under Section 7.

-Under the Mass Balance System, these various Inflows can be mixed at each stage (although not between classes of CoC Material - i.e., ASI Bauxite, ASI Alumina, ASI Aluminium and Eligible Scrap cannot be mixed with each other), and the quantities of CoC Material Output are controlled according to the requirements in Section 8 of the ASI CoC Standard.
-Inputs of CoC Material to the Certification Scope of an Entity can only be from supplier Entities certified against both the ASI Performance Standard and the ASI Chain of Custody Standard, unless the supplier Entity is active only in Post-Casthouse activities and can demonstrate that they will achieve ASI Performance Standard certification within two years of joining ASI.
-These requirements are set out in Sections 3, 4, 5 and 6 of the ASI CoC Standard.
+Under the Mass Balance System, these various Inflows can be mixed at each stage (although not between types of CoC Material - i.e. ASI Bauxite, ASI Alumina, ASI Aluminium and Eligible Scrap cannot be mixed with each other), and the quantities of CoC Material Output are controlled according to the requirements in Section 8 of the ASI CoC Standard.

+Inputs of CoC Material to the Certification Scope of an Entity can only be from supplier Entities certified against both the ASI Performance Standard and the ASI Chain of Custody Standard, unless the supplier Entity is active only in Post-Casthouse activities and can demonstrate that they will achieve ASI Performance Standard Certification within two years of joining ASI.